 Booking.com’s most searched destinations as well as the Lonely Planet’s top picks for Europe 2019 are great for travellers who want to see the iconic sights, lick the conventional gelato, and get the same pictures as everyone else on Instagram.

 However, as you start planning your European summer, so is everyone else.
-And as the following Polignano a Mare photo reveals — the biggest mistake most tourists make is planning their trips entirely around iconic destinations.
+And – as the following Polignano a Mare photo reveals – one of the biggest mistakes tourists make when visiting Europe is planning their trips entirely around iconic destinations.

 View this post on Instagram

 If you want a cheaper, more authentic experience (or if you want to get to know locals rather than other tourists), we have curated a list of locations you should avoid (and some alternative suggestions).

 Yes: they are some of the romantic places on earth.
 But during summer—the best time to go—prices are higher than the bronzed life-guards’ G-strings.
 Also: the sunsets aren’t so pretty when you’re surrounded by hordes of selfie-snapping tourists (yes, you’re one of them, but it’s nicer when you’re the only one).

 The alternative: Karpathos.
 Boasting a jagged mountain range, azure seas and a coastline full of nooks and crannies, the second largest island in the Dodecanese is a highly affordable back-up.
 It’s main harbour Pigadia doesn’t try to compete with the vibrancy (and crowds) of the Santorini harbour, but the retsina wine is half the price and the smell of char-grilled fish (and stewed lamb) is just as tantalising.